 While too late for this current legal process, Mawson welcomes the recently elected Finnish Government's New Governmental Coalition Program, which limits access to the Supreme Administrative Court in environmental and construction matters.
 In addition, neighboring village associations to the project and the local Ylitornio municipality have demonstrated strong support for Mawson's exploration work.
-A recent communique from the Meltosjärvi Village Association outlines this rationale.

 On August 24 2015, the Company announced that it had requested a police investigation into certain accusations made by an NGO about the Company in their re-appeal to the Supreme Administrative Court.
-Mawson has been informed by the Rovaniemi police that it will not proceed with the case.
-The Company is considering its position.
+On December 18 2015, Mawson was informed by the Rovaniemi police that it will not proceed with the case.
+The Rovaniemi police have subsequently informed the Company that they have reassessed the case and have commenced interviewing members of the NGO.

 The Company has also been informed of the ELY-Centre ("ELY") decision in a rehabilitation administrative process, for the shallow trenches hand dug by Mawson staff during 2010/2011.
 The Company has already filled in the trenches as agreed with ELY during July 2015, a two-day process that the Company initiated in 2011, but was stopped from completing at the time, due to an ongoing investigation that eventually took four years.
 ELY's recent decision found the Company did not cause any significant boreal forest habitat damage.
-Initial accusations made against the Company were up to 117 hectares of boreal forest habitat damage.
+Initial accusations made against the

+Company were up to 117 hectares of boreal forest habitat damage.
 This expert decision is also in contrast to the separate criminal court case in 2014, where the Company was found to have diminished the representativeness and diversity of the boreal forest habitat.
 In addition, it was determined Mawson did not destroy any lady's slipper plants (Cypripedium calceolus (tikankontti) - a type of orchid).
 Initial accusations of up to 2,241 lady's slipper plants were made widely and publically against the Company.
 The decision found that a small number of fairy slipper plants (Calypso bulbosa (neidonkenkä) - another type of orchid) may have been damaged by the hand digging, but most digging avoided the fairy slipper plant areas.
 This compared to initial accusations of damage to up to 160 fairy slipper plants that were made widely and publically.